FIQTOR/portfolio-fiqtor.xyz/README.md

    ```bash
    GITHUB_TOKEN= "your-token"
    ```
-2. Configure your website personal (metadata, projects, skills) in the @/common/constant/ directory
+2. Configure your website (metadata, projects, skills) in the @/common/constant/ directory